-For a lot of people, dreaming smaller won’t look like building and living in a minihouse- it might look like turning a bedroom into an office, putting up a new shelf, or getting rid of clutter in your living room.
+For a lot of people, dreaming smaller won’t look like building and living in a mini house.
+It might look like turning a bedroom into an office, converting an attic or garage, putting up a new shelf, or getting rid of clutter in the living room.

-Large houses have their place – if you have a big house that you enjoy living in whose spaces provide you material spiritual or emotional satisfaction, keep living your best life.
-You can still pay attention to the small spaces within a larger structure- and dreaming smaller can improve the space you currently have.
+If you have a big house that you enjoy living in, whose spaces provide you material, spiritual, or emotional satisfaction––keep living your best life.
+You can still pay attention to the small spaces within a larger structure ––and dreaming smaller can improve the space you currently have.

 “If you have spare change to build 5,000 square feet, cut your size in half, and spend your savings on an architect, skilled craftspeople, and high-priced materials, and show off the gorgeous results.”Shay Salomon

 We believe the quality of square footage is more important than the quantity.
-After all, a house is like “a glove, not a warehouse.”
+In the words of legendary small-house author Shay Salomon, a house should “fit like a glove, not a warehouse.”

 At the end of the day, how you inhabit and mold your space is your prerogative.
-No matter who you are, the key takeaway is this, bigger doesn’t always mean better, but smaller will always mean less, and less can be a great thing.
+No matter who you are or where you live, the key takeaway is this: bigger doesn’t always mean better.
+Smaller will always mean less stuff, and less stuff can be a great thing.